AdobeDocs/workfront.en/help/classic/manage-work/tasks/manage-tasks/associate-milestones-with-tasks.md

 product-area: projects
 navigation-topic: manage-tasks
 title: Associate milestones with tasks
-description: You can associate milestones with tasks to indicate when important steps in the lifetime of the project are reached.
+description: You can associate milestones with tasks to indicate when you reach important steps in the lifetime of the project.
 ---

 # Associate milestones with tasks

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

-You can associate milestones with tasks to indicate when important steps in the lifetime of the project are reached.
+You can associate milestones with tasks to indicate when you reach important steps in the lifetime of the project.

 ## Access requirements